 • Quarterly bulletin of the grand lodge of Iowa issue of October 1920, containing an article on cornerstones by C.C.
 Hunt, “Masonic grand lodge for the year 1920,”

 • A copy of the Echoes, published by the pupils of the Lincoln High School, Council Bluffs, Iowa,

 • Roster of the Federated Fathers’ Club, 1914-15,

 • Copy of Crimson & Blue, Lincoln High School Annual for 1920,

 The address of the occasion was to have been delivered by Thos.
 Arthur of Logan, Iowa, but he failed to reach the City and his place on the program was taken by W.E.
 Mitchell of Council Bluffs who delivered a brief but eloquent address in which he told of the part which Masonry has played in the constructive progress of the world for hundreds of years.”

-Since the doors to Tee Jay opened on January 22, 1922, there have been ten Principals: Ray F. Myers, Bernard U. Bolton, Gaylord Anderson, Roger Hamilton, Warren Weber, Dr. Steve Hardiman, Judy O’Brien, Lisa Dale, Dr. Jason Plourde, and the current Principal Todd Barnett.
+Since the doors to Tee Jay opened on January 22, 1922, there have been ten Principals: Ray F. Myers, Bernard U. Bolton, Gaylord Anderson, Roger Hamilton, Warren Weber, Dr. Steve Hardiman, Judy O’Brien, Lisa Dale, Dr. Jason Plourde, Todd Barnett and the current Principal Dr. Dania Freudenburg.